 John Timpson, chairman of the highstreet cobbler and key repairer, and long-term corporate supporter of After Adoptions flagship SafeBase therapeutic parenting programme, has been knighted in the Queen’s Birthday Honours List.

 Congratulations to Daljit Gill and Frances Coller for their achievement in being finalists in the National Adoption Week Awards 2017, held at the Foundling Museum, London.

 64% of the children in the North West waiting for adoptive families are brothers and sisters in groups of 2 or more according to new information published today to mark National Adoption Week (16-22nd October).

 Consultation will be taking place with adopted people (aged 18 years plus), which will look to further understand the key issues and provide further learning, development of service provision within the adoption arena in future.

 Consultation will be taking place with birth parents and their relatives, which will look to further understand the key issues and provide further learning, development of service provision in future.

-We are excited to announce our upcoming Breaking the Cycle: Successful Outcomes event to be held on Thursday 13th July at our Birmingham office from 11:00 – 14:00.
+We are pleased to announce our upcoming event Keeping Siblings Together: Better Outcomes from Practice to be held on Tuesday, 10th October at our Manchester office from 1:00pm – 4:00pm.